 Some babies develop flat head syndrome and one of the most common variations of this condition is plagiocephaly, which involves the flattening of one side of the head.
 This is as a result of pressure being applied to one area of the head during early infancy or in the womb.
 A baby’s skull has not fully developed during the first few months of life with the plates within the skull being quite soft and malleable.
 This makes the head soft and able to unintentionally change in shape in the early weeks of life.

-Should Plagiocephaly be treated?
+Should Plagiocephaly Be Treated?

 Within the UK, there is disagreement over whether or not plagiocephaly should be treated and our opinion is that it depends entirely on parental wishes and the severity of the baby’s flattened head shape.
-If your baby’s head is severely and visibly flattened and your baby is over five months of age, then it is unlikely that the flattened head will self-correct without action.
-If correction of the head shape is to occur naturally, it has to happen during the first few months of a baby’s life, whilst the skull is still soft and able to change by itself and if this is not happening early, there is a small window of opportunity for parents to bring the shape back to normality before the bones in the skull stiffen.
+If your baby’s head is severely and visibly flattened and your baby is over five months of age, it’s unlikely that the flattened head will self-correct without action.
+If correction of the head shape is to occur naturally, it has to happen during the first few months of a baby’s life whilst the skull is still soft and able to change by itself and if this is not happening early, there is a small window of opportunity for parents to bring the shape back to normality before the bones in the skull harden.
 After this, the only option is open skull surgery which is only recommended in very severe cases.

 If untreated, there is risk of a flat head leading to further problems as a child grows.
 The potential of developing a permanent head shape deformity can cause problems that some parents may not have considered.

 A Flat Head Can Affect the Ability to Wear Protective Headwear